The Eo generic object system. It's designed to be the base object system for the EFL.

-When dealing with objects it's important to investigate the object lifecycle: when it was created, when it was deleted.
+When dealing with objects it's important to investigate the object lifecycle: in other words when they were created and deleted.
 This is not that trivial since objects can have extra references added with efl_ref() as well as removed with efl_unref(), efl_parent_set() to NULL or efl_del().

-To aid development process and debug memory leaks and invalid access, we provide eo_debug script helper that will preload libeo_dbg.so, run as:
+To aid development process as well as debug memory leaks and invalid access, you can use the eo_debug script helper to preload libeo_dbg.so, run as:

 export EO_LIFECYCLE_DEBUG=1 export EINA_LOG_LEVELS=eo_lifecycle:4 eo_debug my_app *